maiska/qubes-translated/_doc_translated/de/_doc/user/managing-os/reinstall-template.md

 ---
+lang: de
 layout: doc
-title: How to Reinstall a TemplateVM
 permalink: /de/doc/reinstall-template/
-lang: de
-ref: 103
 redirect_from:
-- /doc/whonix/reinstall/
+- /de/doc/whonix/reinstall/
+ref: 105
+title: How to Reinstall a TemplateVM
+translated: 'yes'
 ---

 How to Reinstall a TemplateVM